demo-repositories/schwab-poc/sanity/README.md

 ### presentation

-Customizations for the new 'Presentation' tool
+Customizations for the new 'Presentation' tool.

 #### locate.ts